Orange Collective

 Multi-stage QA

 Quality control, provenance verification, and metadata normalization tuned for pre-training and evals ingestion.
-Failed artifacts are flagged before they ever reach the customer.
+Over 1M submissions have moved through the pipeline; failed artifacts are flagged before they reach the customer.

 Step 05